Corey Kluber shuts down Cubs as Indians win Game 1

 "The first inning hurt," Cubs manager Joe Maddon said.
 "The walks, not even the dribbler or the hit batter.
 It was about the walks prior to that that really hurt us."

 Perez added the insurance with a solo home run in the fourth inning and a three-run shot in the eighth.
+He's an unlikely hero considering that he's filling in for Yan Gomes, the team's injured starting catcher.

 "I don't think I've ever had a night like that," Perez said.